radiantearth/stac-api-spec/fragments/filter/README.md

 major anticipated changes, so implementers are encouraged to move ahead with implementation, and to simply be aware that minor changes may need to be made in the future.

-OAFeat Part 3 CQL2 formally defines the syntax of "CQL2" as both a text format (cql2-text) as an ABNF grammar (largely similar to the BNF grammar in the General Model for CQL) and a JSON format (cql2-json) as a JSON Schema and OpenAPI schema, and provides a precise natural language description of the declarative semantics.
+OAFeat Part 3 CQL2 formally defines the syntax of "CQL2" as both a text format (cql-text) as an ABNF grammar (largely similar to the BNF grammar in the General Model for CQL) and a JSON format (cql-json) as a JSON Schema and OpenAPI schema, and provides a precise natural language description of the declarative semantics.
 The CQL Text format has long-standing use within geospatial software (e.g., GeoServer), is expected not to change before final.